hkwu/Monopoly/README.md

 ### Options
 The following command line options are supported:
-* `--skin` Specify the board's appearance.
+* `--skin`.
+Specify the board's appearance.
 Given value must be the name of a JSON file located in `monopoly/skin`.
 Provide only the name of the file.
-* `--view` Specify a view to use.
+* `--view`.
+Specify a view to use.
 Given value must be the name of a valid Python module containing a class named `View`.
 This class must inherit from the `MonopolyView` class found in `view.view`.
+* `-d`, `--debug`.
+Turn on debug mode.

 ## Project Overview
 ### Implemented Features